DM8AT/GLGE-Old/README.md

    - from other file formats
 - A 3D and 2D sound function to the core
 - 2D and 3D physics
-- Procedrual materials
-- Procedrual shaders
-- A lighting core for 3D and 2D
+- A lighting core for 2D
    - preset for different light sources
    - different light source presets
       - directional light
       - sun
       - light plates (some invisible shape that is emitting light)
-- Post processing
-   - preset for different effects (Bloom, distortion, etc.)
 - Texture atleasing

 # Changelogs